 Students are guided by a faculty that is made up of both award-winning professional journalists and world-class media scholars.
-In recent years, the school has added to its faculty such leading journalists as former Washington Post Executive Editor Leonard Downie Jr., former BET Vice President Retha Hill, digital media expert Dan Gillmor, Pulitzer Prize-winning investigative reporter and editor Jacqueline Petchel, former Sacramento Bee Executive Editor Rick Rodriguez former Denver Post News Director Kevin Dale and Knight Foundation journalism innovator Eric Newton.
+In recent years, the school has added to its faculty such leading journalists as former Washington Post Executive Editor Leonard Downie Jr., former BET Vice President Retha Hill, digital media expert Dan Gillmor, Pulitzer Prize-winning investigative reporter and editor Jacqueline Petchel, Pulitzer Prize-winning journalist Sarah Cohen, former Sacramento Bee Executive Editor Rick Rodriguez, former Atlanta Journal-Constitution editor-in-chief Julia Wallace, award-winning sports columnist Paola Boivin and Knight Foundation journalism innovator Eric Newton.

 Located on Arizona State University’s Downtown Phoenix campus, the Cronkite School leads the way in journalism education with its innovative use of the teaching hospital model, for which it has received international acclaim.
 The school’s full-immersion professional programs give students opportunities to practice what they’ve learned in intensive real-world settings under the guidance of top-flight professionals.

 Students in the Public Relations Lab develop campaigns for client companies, while Carnegie-Knight News21 multimedia journalists conduct national data-driven investigations into issues critical to Americans.
-In the Public Insight Network Bureau, students work with professional news organizations to deepen their connections to audiences, and in the New Media Innovation and Entrepreneurship Lab, they use digital technologies to forge the future of journalism.
+In the New Media Innovation and Entrepreneurship Lab, they use digital technologies to forge the future of journalism.

 This immersive learning environment happens in a state-of-the-art media complex that is unparalleled in journalism education.
 ASU’s investment in the school has generated national and international attention from educators and media professionals who place the school in the top tier of all U.S. journalism schools.
 The Times of London, The New York Times and USA Today have highlighted Cronkite in articles about changes taking place at journalism schools across the country.
 The prestigious publications called the Cronkite School a pioneer, kindling a notion of new media that will shape how news is delivered and how people will stay informed in the future.